 “historically, the best blender

 of the soil, the sun and the brown sugar of Cuba

 and the unabashed friendliness of the Cubans.”

-We drink our large samples, try in vain to blow off the excess
+We drink our large samples and try, but fail, to blow off the excess alcohol,

 “Havana Club,” was first published in 2018 by Wanderlust Journal.